"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Sliced Subwindow Search (SSS)

-Unlike \mbox{A-ESS}, \mbox{S-WSS} is not guaranteed to converge and can enter infinite loops during the search phase due to its use of sampling.
-However, similar to \mbox{A-ESS}, the number of iterations is generally low.
-This looping case can be triggered by two edge cases: (1) the search is narrowed down to a 1-dimensional array that is not represented in the sampling, or (2) missing data due to sampling causes the horizontal and vertical searches to suggest to each other bounds whose contents the other cannot completely evaluate in a particularly problematic way.
+Unlike \mbox{A-ESS}, \mbox{SSS} is not guaranteed to converge without the usage of an iteration cap due to its use of sampling.
+However, similar to \mbox{A-ESS}, the number of iterations needed to reach a high-quality bounding box is generally low.
+The looping case can be triggered by two edge cases: (1) the search is narrowed down to a 1-dimensional array that is not represented in the sampling, or (2) missing data due to sampling causes the horizontal and vertical searches to suggest to each other bounds whose contents the other cannot completely evaluate in a particularly problematic way.
 This can cause the objective function to falsely report that a search iteration was profitable and that the search should continue.
 We thus use $I_{cap}$ to limit the number of iterations performed during the search phase.
-Cases where this cap is hit result in very low accuracy, but are most common among small and random matrices, and their occurrence drops precipitously as matrices become larger and/or more spatially coherent.
+Cases where this cap is reached result in very low accuracy, but are most common among small and random matrices, and their occurrence drops precipitously as matrices become larger and/or more spatially coherent.